sebastiabaro/TikTokAPI/README.md

 5. **Termination:** We may terminate or suspend your access to our services immediately, without prior notice or liability, for any reason whatsoever, including without limitation if you breach the Terms.
 6. **Governing Law:** These Terms shall be governed and construed in accordance with the laws of [Your Jurisdiction], without regard to its conflict of law provisions.
 7. **Changes:** We reserve the right, at our sole discretion, to modify or replace these Terms at any time.
 If a revision is material, we will try to provide at least 30 days' notice prior to any new terms taking effect.
 What constitutes a material change will be determined at our sole discretion.

+To view copy of our Terms of Service, please visit [here](https://sebastiabaro.github.io/TikTokAPI/terms.html).

 ## License